TheForsakenSoldier/comp-assesment/README.md

 - `top_swan`: This directory should be treated as the website folder.
 It is a work in progress redesign or continue on your own.

 - `backend/Code`: This directory contains the main project that I worked on.
-It is designed to activate various functionalities of the website.
+It is designed to

 ## How to Run the Project